 For the vacuum method, use the wet setting on your machine to remove the mixture of grout and solution.

 Otherwise, you can wipe it off using a clean damp sponge mop or towel.
-Make sure you rinse away any residue though, or it could leave a dull finish on your tiled floors.
+Make sure you rinse away any residue though, or it could leave a dull finish on your floor tile grout.

 6. Leave to Dry

 Make sure the room is well-ventilated and leave it to air dry.
 When it’s completely dry, you can use the shower, floor, or wherever else you’ve cleaned.

 How to Clean Grout With a Mild Alkaline Cleaner

 If a neutral grout cleaner hasn’t worked, then it’s time to try a mild alkaline cleaner.
 These have a pH of around 8.5 – 10, which is gentle enough to use on uncolored grouting.

 However, it’s best to avoid using these if you’ve got colored grout.
 In particular, oxygen bleach (also known as hydrogen peroxide) whitens grout by pulling the color out, which you don’t want!

 But oxygen bleach is a common mild alkaline cleaner to use on grout.
 To get technical, it’s a non-chlorine bleach that uses sodium percarbonate as the active cleaning agent.

 Stronger chlorine bleaches use sodium hypochlorite as the active agent, so steer clear of these.
 If you’re in doubt, check the ingredients on the label.